Skip to content

 Landmark

 Anyone spending a day in a bath should include a visit to the astonishingly well-preserved Roman Baths on their itinerary.
-The bath contains distinctive thermal springs that, about 70 AD, the Romans transformed into a bathing and social complex.
-The bathing pools are still filled at a temperature of 46°C.
+The tub contains distinctive thermal springs that the Romans transformed into a bathing and social complex in about 70 AD.
+The bathing pools are still filled at 46°C.

 York Minster